 - People make decisions based on emotion.
-Oftentimes you can tell how someone is feeling by how they are acting.
+Often you can tell how someone is feeling by how they are acting.

-- If positive emotions are engaged during learning, the learning has a much greater chance of being stored in long-term memory.
+- If positive emotions are engaged during learning, learning has a much higher chance of being stored in long-term memory.

 - Noticing (without judging) student's positive contributions to the learning environment produces positive feelings and increases the likelihood that similar behaviors will be repeated.

 - Plan to pair reflexive memory strategies with semantic learning and increase the likelihood of the information being recalled at a later date.

 - Take time to teach and practice emotional and social intelligence skills to foster connections between students and help increase positive behavior choices, creating a positive learning environment.